 The History of Inbound Marketing and Why It's Here to Stay

-In the marketing and startup worlds, "inbound" has become such a buzzword that we may not even remember a time when we weren't talking about it.
-But where did inbound marketing as we know it comes from?
+In the marketing and Startup worlds, "inbound" has become such a buzzword that we may not even remember when we weren't talking about it.
+But where did inbound marketing come from?
 And why is it here to stay?

 Early Examples of Inbound Techniques

-You can find examples of inbound marketing principles going back to the 19th century.
-In fact, Tiffany & Co. published and distributed their Blue Book in 1845.
-It provided subscribers with the information they needed to pick the products they wanted.
-No cold calling or door-to-door salesmen, just information beautifully presented.
+You can find examples of inbound marketing principles from the 19th century.
+Tiffany & Co. published and distributed their Blue Book in 1845.
+It gave subscribers the information they needed to pick the products they wanted.
+There are no cold calling or door-to-door salesmen, just information beautifully presented.

 In the mid-1850s, the inventor of the mechanical harvester used market research to develop inbound-style methods for generating consumer interest in what was a radical evolution in farming.

-By the 1960s, market research took hold allowing for the collection of information on customers' interests and habits.
-From this, more pointed ad campaigns could be developed because marketers had a better understanding of the buyer’s journey.
+By the 1960s, market research took hold, allowing for collecting information on customers' interests and habits.
+More pointed ad campaigns could be developed from this because marketers better understand the buyer's journey.
 These changes resulted in the rise of interruptive outbound marketing.

-Businessman and marketing guru Peter Drucker believed customer orientation and market segmentation were at the core of any powerful marketing strategy.
-He said, "The aim of marketing is to know and understand the customer so well the product or service fits him and sells itself.“
+Businessperson and marketing guru Peter Drucker believed customer orientation and market segmentation were at the core of any powerful marketing strategy.
+He said, "Marketing aims to know and understand the customer so well the product or service fits him and sells itself.“

 The Internet and Its Role in Inbound

 This brings us to the emergence of the now ubiquitous internet.
-The internet changed the marketing game as entrepreneurs saw the need to update business branding efforts to better mesh with this emerging technology and consumers' reactions to it.
+The internet changed the marketing game as entrepreneurs saw the need to update business branding efforts to better mesh with this emerging technology and consumers' reactions.

 After all, consumers now want to be spoken to, not marketed at.
 With the internet, it became clear that the way to score customers was to provide the smoothest user experience.
-The meeting of Drucker’s ideas with the technology of the internet brings us to the official birth of inbound marketing as a strategy.
+The meeting of Drucker's ideas with internet technology brings us to the official birth of inbound marketing as a strategy.

 The first use of the term search engine optimization was in 1997.
 Pay-per-click ads were introduced in 2000.
 Legislation signed in 2003 forced marketing emails to include information the audience would find valuable instead of simply whatever the marketers wanted to say to whoever they wanted to say it to.
 The social media sites that are now massive were founded between 2002 and 2006.
-Their astounding growth made them the place to be for businesses that promote their brands.
+Their astounding growth made them the place for businesses promoting their brands.

 HubSpot and Inbound Marketing

-In 2004, HubSpot appeared as the brand synonymous with this newly presented inbound methodology, realizing disruptive and interruptive forms of outbound marketing were no longer going to be viable.
-Inbound and HubSpot are virtually synonymous because the HubSpot CEO and co-founder, Brian Halligan, coined the term Inbound Marketing.
+In 2004, HubSpot appeared synonymous with this newly presented inbound methodology, realizing disruptive and interruptive forms of outbound marketing were no longer viable.
+Inbound and HubSpot are virtually synonymous because the HubSpot CEO and co-founder Brian Halligan, coined the term Inbound Marketing.